 A veterinary exam beforehand may be helpful to find out if your dog’s gums are inflamed.
 If your dog has mild gingivitis or other painful dental conditions, brushing can be painful.
 This can lead to your pet associating teeth brushing with bad experiences and we would rather it be a good one!

 There are only a handful of treats that can help reduce plaque and tartar.
-These treats have been rewarded the VOHC seal (veterinary oral health council).
+These treats have been rewarded with the VOHC seal (veterinary oral health council).
 These products have gone through rigorous testing to prove that they can help reduce plaque and tartar from your pet’s teeth.
 Every product on the market gets tested by this council, but only a few achieve this seal.

 Here are a few products we like, that also have this seal: